Google Web Toolkit: Available widgets

 Many common widgets not found in the GWT have been implemented in third-party libraries.

 Enterprise usage

 GWT uses or supports Java, Apache Tomcat (or similar web container), Eclipse IDE, Internet Explorer, and internationalization and localization.
 Java-based GWT rich web applications can be tested using JUnit testing framework and code coverage tools.
-Because GWT allows compile time verification of images, CSS, and business logic, many common development defects are automatically discovered without requiring the manual testing commonly required by RIAs.
+GWT provides compile-time verification of images, CSS, and business logic to detect implementation errors during development.

 Google has noted that some of its products are GWT-based: Blogger, AdWords, Flights, Wallet, Offers, Groups, Inbox.

 GWT 2.0

 On December 8, 2009, Google launched Google Web Toolkit 2.0 with Speed Tracer.

 Version 2.0 of GWT offers a number of new features, including: